Fighting for Not-So-Religious Souls: The Role of Religious Competition in Secular Conflicts: Other mechanisms and additional evidence

-A second alternative explanation is that the increase in violence by guerrilla groups is due to a specific interest of the guerrilla groups in preventing newly established non-Catholic groups from gaining political representation.
-Although this explanation is compatible with that proposed in Section \ref{Theory}, anecdotal evidence does not seem to support it: between the mid-1990s and mid-2000s, guerrilla groups (in particular the FARC) typically tried to sabotage local elections instead of sponsoring specific left-wing candidates \cite[see][pp. 257-267]{GMHFARC2013}.\footnote{However, this strategy seemed to change in the mid-2000s, when guerrilla groups moderated their attacks on the electoral process, reverting to social mobilization and political campaigning (see \citealp[p.
-275]{GMHFARC2013}).
-One example is the support given by the FARC to the most important left-wing party in Colombia during in the mid-2000s \cite[see][]{ElclarinAUG272007}.}
+A second alternative explanation is that the increase in guerrilla violence is due to guerrilla groups' interests in preventing newly established non-Catholic groups from gaining political representation.
+Although this explanation is compatible with that proposed in Section \ref{Theory}, and we see it as complementing our preferred mechanism, anecdotal evidence does not seem to support it: between the mid-1990s and mid-2000s, guerrilla groups (particularly the FARC) typically tried to sabotage local elections instead of sponsoring left-wing candidates \cite[see][pp. 257-267]{GMHFARC2013}.\footnote{In Tables \ref{DIDPANYPGUEPPARdpropleftvote_tab} and \ref{nextelectoral_tab} we present indirect evidence that is consistent with the hypothesis that political influence is not crucial for our main results.
+In Table \ref{DIDPANYPGUEPPARdpropleftvote_tab}, we compare the effect of religious competition on the probability of an attack by a guerrilla group in municipalities where the historical support for left-wing parties (as measured by vote share for left-wing parties in mayoral elections before 1996) is above versus below the median.
+Although very noisy given the small number of municipalities with historical support for left-wing parties, the results show no differences between municipalities with above-median historical support for left-wing parties and municipalities with below-median support.
+In Table \ref{nextelectoral_tab}, we look at the effect of the establishment of the first non-Catholic church on the the vote share obtained by Liberals, Conservatives or left-wing parties in the next election.
+We do not find any statistically significant effect.}